 How it Works

 The patient lies down on a computerized decompression table with a fitted harness.
-The harness is made of soft rubber pads, which are strapped around the waist, across the lower chest and/or behind the neck.
+The harness is made of soft cloth and velcro, which are strapped around the waist, across the lower chest and/or behind the neck.
 The carefully calibrated system then slowly stretches the spine to decompress discs, gently separating the vertebrae and taking pressure off the disc and/or nerve.
 The negative pressure induces the retraction of a herniated disc, moving bulging tissue back into the disc and off of the nerve.

 Each treatment lasts between 20 and 45 minutes.
 A treatment program will be set up for you by the doctors after an evaluation and a thorough health history have been taken.

 Spinal decompression is painless.
 Patients remain dressed throughout.
-Many decompression tables have headphones and monitors allowing patients to listen to music or watch a DVD during treatment.
 There are generally no side effects.
 Results are cumulative over a four-to-six week period.